ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-comps.md

 ## vCenter High Availability
 {: #mcv-archi-comp-HA}

-The Mission Critical Workloads instance is configured with vCenter High Availability (HA) enabled during provisioning.
+The VMware multizone instance is configured with vCenter High Availability (HA) enabled during provisioning.
 Automated failover is managed and performed by vCenter.

 Investigation is underway for automation of the reassignment of the vCenter IP address in DNS.
 Otherwise, you must manually reassign the IP address upon vCenter failover or contact IBM Global Technology Services (GTS) for assistance.